metarhia/protocol/docs/protocol.rst

 number of chunks, which may be processed by an application one by one immediately after they become available.

+**Session** is a persistent association between applications on both sides of a connection.
+Sessions may be anonymous and authenticated.
+If a connection is lost because of network failure, its sessions can be restored after reconnection, either all of them or only those a client wants to.
+Channels are bound to corresponding sessions.

 **RPC** is an acronym for remote procedure calls.

 **AEAD** is an acronym for Authenticated Encryption with Associated Data.